plutoniumm/DynamicContinent/README.md

 - **Brightness Display** - Displays brightness adjustments in real-time.
 - **Sound level Display** - Shows input/output volume changes directly on the notch.
 - **Sound Device** - Shows current input/output device on notch, when changed.
+- **Power State** - Show current power source as well as left time on battery when available.
+- **Now Playing** -  Control now playing media directly from notch.
+Expand notch for additional controls.
 - **Minimal & Non-Intrusive** - A clean, lightweight alternative to the default system HUD.
+- **Heavily Customizable** - Each HUD can be customised to have different styling.
 - **SwiftUI-based UI** - Smooth animations and modern macOS styling.

 ## Installation